abshakiba/abshakiba/README.md

 ### Hi there, I'm Abbas Shakiba 👋
+I am a machine learning engineer at [Capital One](https://capitalone.com).
+Currently, I am part of a core member of the Transaction Intelligence team to productionize new machine learning products in credit cards.
+Technology stack Python, Pyspark, Kubernetes, and AWS Services.

-I am a machine learning engineer at [Verisk](https://verisk.com).
-I love building ML pipelines in the cloud environment.
-My recent project was building an automated text mining app on AWS to analyze Verisk's sales call summaries in Python by leveraging NLTK and several AWS services like Lambda, CloudWatch, etc.
+Previously, I was a data scientist at [Verisk](https://verisk.com).
+In my last project I built an automated text mining app to analyze Verisk's sales call summaries and provide insights to sales teams.
+Tech stack:Python, NLTK, AWS; Lambda, CloudWatch, etc.

 I am constantly in the process of learning.
 My interest areas are Python and programming in general, machine learning and deep learning.